So, I haven’t been all that well recently.

 The GP said that it couldn’t be a lasting effect of the antibiotic as it has now been months since I was on them.

-I and my fiance have since suspected that the washing powder we usually get has been changed, so we’ve switched to another, and it has settled somewhat.
+I have since suspected that the washing powder we usually get has been changed, so we’ve switched to another, and it has settled somewhat.
 It seems to be easing off.
 The GP has since given me a steroid scalp application and stronger cream to use when I itch, but it’s still a bit of a mystery.
 And irritating!

 I looked in to supplements that I’m taking and tried stopped ashwagandha, vitamin D, K and lowering my thyroid medication dosage, in case I was now over-medicated – all of these things can cause itching all over the body.
 But nothing has made a difference.